"Wall art"

 Photographs are images captured using a camera and printed on paper or other materials.
 They can be black and white or color, and they can be presented in a variety of formats, such as framed prints, posters, or canvas prints.

 Tapestries are large textiles that feature intricate designs and patterns.
-They are often hung on walls as decorative pieces, and they can be made from a variety of materials, such as wool, silk, or cotton.
+They are often hung on walls as decorative pieces, and they can be made from a variety of materials, such as wool, silk, or cotton.- Murals

 Murals are large-scale artworks painted directly onto walls or other surfaces.
 They can be found in public spaces, such as buildings, parks, and streets, and they often feature themes related to history, culture, or social issues.